AirHelp Score: 2018 World’s Best Airlines and Airports

 At AirHelp, we want air passengers to feel confident in their travel choices.
 Whether learning about what you can take on an airplane or knowing about more techy tools that help when your flight is disrupted, we are here for you and your passenger rights.

 For a more in-depth view of each airline and airport ranking, please visit our comprehensive AirHelp Score analysis.
+On our website you can also find more information about your passenger rights and how to claim for flight delayed compensation eu.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation.
 If your flight was delayed, cancelled, or overbooked within the last three years.